ferasalnaem/SpringBootcamp/README.md

-# SpringBootcamp
+# 📚 Online Bookstore - SpringBootcamp

-This repository is a collection of small projects and examples to practice various features of the Spring Framework.
+This repository is a collection of examples to practice various features of the Spring Framework.
+As a demonstration, a simple project "Online Bookstore" is built.

 ---

+## **About the Project**
+The **Online Bookstore** is a simple web application designed to:
+- Explore and practice key features of the **Spring Framework**.
+- Showcase how different Spring modules (Spring Boot, Spring MVC, Spring Security, Spring Data, etc.) can be combined in a real-world application.

+---

-## 📋 Contents
+## 📋 Covered Spring Modules

 This repository includes the following Spring Framework modules: